Jagiellonian University Medical College

 Jagiellonian University Medical College is the medical school of Jagiellonian University, a public research institute in Kraków, Poland.
 It was established by King Casimir III of Poland in 1364, making it the 12th oldest medical school in the world.
-It is the most prestigious medical school in Poland and one of the most prestigious in Europe.
-Jagiellonian University Medical College (JUMC) provides patient care, medical education, and research training through its various clinical affiliates and research institutes such as the University Hospital in Krakow, University Children's Hospital of Krakow, John Paul II Hospital, Ludwik Rydygier Memorial Specialized Hospital, St. Lazarus Hospital, and the University Dental Clinic.
-Jagiellonian University Medical College also partners with new entities such as the Małopolska Centre of Biotechnology, the Centre for Medical Genomics OMICRON, the Centre for Innovative Medicine, and the Centre for Regenerative Medicine.
+Jagiellonian University Medical College (JUMC) provides patient care, medical education, and research training through its various clinical affiliates and research institutes.